tara072/CP471-compilers/generate/code_generation.md

 2. Run `code_gen.py`

 ### Files
-The final 3TAC code is saved in `intermediate_code.txt` as a file, as well as printed to the console.
+The final 3TAC code is saved in `intermediate_code.txt` as a file, as well as printed.